Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/CoreDataMastery.md

 ---
 title: "Core Data Mastery in SwiftUI"
-description: A comprehensive visual reference guide for SwiftUI developers to master Core Data.
+description: A visual reference guide for SwiftUI developers to master Core Data.
 The book covers fundamental concepts, practical examples, and advanced techniques for working with Core Data in SwiftUI applications.

 sidebar_label:  Core Data Mastery
 ---

-A comprehensive visual reference guide for SwiftUI developers to master Core Data.
+A visual reference guide for SwiftUI developers to master Core Data.
 The book covers fundamental concepts, practical examples, and advanced techniques for working with Core Data in SwiftUI applications.

 <details>
 **URL:** https://www.bigmountainstudio.com/core-data